raimonlpz/spaceX-scrapper-api/README.md

 # spaceX-scrapper-app
-Scrapper app that consumes spaceX api and downloads JSON data with dynamic filters.
+Scrapper app that consumes spaceX api and downloads -SpaceX missions- JSON data with dynamic filters.
 Example ENDPOINTS:
 1) ALL
 2) By: